 Sources indicate a cost of living ranging from 30%1 above the national average to well over 60%2 for certain family sizes.

 Hawaii's High Cost of Housing and Low Income

 A major component of Hawaii's high cost of living can be attributed to its high cost of housing and low income.

 Even with 2 adults working full time, rental housing and home ownership are becoming increasingly unaffordable, if not impossible, for the average family in Hawaii.
-With the increasingly expensive price of real estate in Hawaii, and the higher cost of food, financial planning skills and budgeting convictions are essential to living comfortably in Hawaii for the long haul.

 Cost of Food

 Amazingly, Hawaii has less than a seven day supply of many foods, especially perishables.
 Some 90% of our food is still imported.

 In recent years, the cost of food in Hawaii has been offset to some degree with the arrival of major warehouse outlets throughout the Islands (e.g. Costco, Sam's Club, Wal-Mart).
 However, the Economic Research Institute's 2006 Cost of Living Analyses for Honolulu shows that the cost of consumables weighted to pricing patterns of grocery and drug store chains is as much as 66% more than the U.S. average depending upon family size, earnings level and spending patterns.2

 Perhaps 10,000 acres could grow all the perishable food Hawaii needs.
 Unfortunately, key factors in utilizing these acres are the high cost of some land, tax laws and leasing difficulties, water, labor and transportation.